 - Your washing machine must have an internal heater in order to use this method

 - PUL can usually cope with high temperatures, but if your covers happen to be on their last legs, the sanitise cycle can be the last straw!
 Bleach is a lot gentler on your nappies.
 The hot water method is safest for nappies that don't have a waterproofing component

 - You will need to use your new strong detergent

 - Wash on heavy duty or Cottons at above 71 degrees or 'sanitise' setting

 - No extra rinses nessesary

 - Dry how you like

-Please note- These methods are not advised unless absolutely necessary, they are hard on nappies and best avoided.
+Please note- Your nappies are YOUR nappies, and you must do with them as you see appropriate.
+These methods are not advised unless absolutely necessary, they are hard on nappies and best avoided which is why we promote great wash routines from day one!
 But ensuring nappies are safe is top priority.
-We stand by these methods as we have used them for thousands of hire nappies.
-In saying that, soaking, hot water and bleach may void the warranties from some manufacturers.
-It's very hard for manufacturers to determine what causes any issues with nappies.
+We stand by these methods as we have used them for many thousands of hire nappies without damage.
+In saying that, soaking, hot water and bleach can be the last straw for very old, poor quality or damaged nappies and may void the warranties from some manufacturers.